This bakery placed in the top ten in the 2010 Grand Prix de la Baguette.

 Pascal Barillon, who has been baking since 1976, was awarded 1st prize in the 2011 competition for the Best Baguette in Paris.

-Bob (aka Marc Grossman)’s mini empire continues to expand with American style diner and bakery complete with pecan or lattice-topped cherry pie, Belleville Brulerie coffee, hand-rolled bagels and even their elusive brethren bialys.
+The mini empire of benevolent Bob (aka Marc Grossman) continues to expand with this latest offering – an American style diner and bakery complete with apple, pecan, lattice-topped cherry or rhubarb pies, Belleville Brulerie coffee, hand-rolled bagel sandwiches and even their elusive brethren, bialys.
 There’s a pretty lovely outdoor terrasse, too.

 This Montmartre bakery was a top-ten finisher in the 2007 and 2008 Grand Prix de la Baguette.